andrewgormley/bakedco/site/content/work/go-sport-go-further.md

       Arabia, and United Arab Emirates.

-      \r

-      \r

       GO Sport brings the best multi-brand sporting goods experience to the marketplace from all the major and local sports brands.
 They have a strong mission to support and encourage sports participation, allowing everyone regardless of age and ability to adopt an active lifestyle by offering the right product to suit individual needs. \r\n"
   - subtitle: Our Approach
     copy: "Go Further.
-It means pushing yourself. \r

-      \r

-      Through the pain, through the barriers. \r

-      Breaking down the boundaries that exist in your mind.\r

-      \r

-      In gear that holds up.
-That works as hard as you do.\r

-      Gear that's got you covered.\r
+It means pushing yourself.
+Through the pain, through the barriers.
+Breaking down the boundaries that exist in your mind.\r In gear that holds up.
+That works as hard as you do.
+Gear that's got you covered.\r This is a campaign talking to the grinders.
+Those who are inspired to better themselves.

-      \r

-      This is a campaign talking to the grinders. \r

-      Those who are inspired to better themselves. \r

 Those who are pushing themselves outside of their comfort zone.\r\n"
   - subtitle: Creative Concept
     copy: "Running is a varied and often miscommunicated sport.
 We took the approach of translating GO Sport's values to an audience that run AS a sport, as